Core Architecture & Lifecycle Management

 }

-Debugging Pitfall: React 17+ synthetic event delegation attaches listeners to document rather than individual nodes.
-If composed: true is omitted, the event terminates at the shadow root and never reaches React’s event pool.
-Conversely, Vue’s v-on directive expects camelCase event names but native DOM uses kebab-case; always emit kebab-case and document the mapping explicitly.
+Debugging Pitfall: React 17+ attaches synthetic event listeners to the root container rather than individual nodes.
+If composed: true is omitted, the event terminates at the shadow root and never reaches React’s event system.
+Vue’s v-on directive works with native kebab-case event names; always emit kebab-case and document the mapping explicitly.

 Component Lifecycle & State Synchronization